SM 32x200 [2xM8] / N52 - magnetic roller

 bulk discounts:

-Call us tel: +48 888 99 98 98 or write via contact form on our website.
-You can check the strength as well as the shape of neodymium magnets in our force calculator magnetic calculator
+Call us tel: +48 888 99 98 98 or get in touch via contact form on our website.
+You can check the strength and the appearance of neodymium magnets in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.